 The data are gathered annually by the Board of Regents.
+The Fall 2017 cohort will serve as the baseline.

-The indicator is the percent of students within the cohort who graduate within 150% of normal time, six years for baccalaureate degree students and three years for associate degree students.
+The indicator is the number of students within the cohort who graduate within 150% of normal time, six years for baccalaureate degree students and three years for associate degree students.